-Safety and wellbeing for all in Anchorage:

-Vision

-- Everyone has access to safe, affordable housing. - Everyone has the opportunity to have their basic needs met, so they may thrive. - Everyone has access to whole-person health care and supports. - Everyone has access to quality education, and training. - People feel safe and connected to family, friends, neighbors, and their community.

-Mission

-Values

-Investments from the Alcohol Tax will make measurable improvements to prevent and address the related issues of:

-- Public safety, law enforcement, and emergency response - Child abuse and neglect, sexual assault, and domestic violence - Behavioral health1 - Homelessness

-Investments will be guided by the following values.

-We value connection.

-We understand that connections among family, friends, and neighbors create safety and wellbeing for all in Anchorage.

-We listen and respond to all communities.

-We listen to residents from all parts of Anchorage and make investments that respond to community priorities and build on strengths.

-• We understand that meeting basic needs is the first step.

-We know that when all residents have safe housing, adequate food, access to health care, and quality education and employment our community is safer and healthier for everyone.

-We try new things.

-We innovate and test new approaches.

-.
-We do what we know works.

-We use evidence to guide investments including traditional and cultural practices, quantitative data, successful approaches from other communities, and lived experience.

-We measure what we do.

-We set goals and track our progress to demonstrate results.

-We make government accessible.

-We make it easier to see how funds are spent, to access funds and see their impact.

-We think long term.

-We know big problems won't be solved quickly.
+Vision Investments will work towards the long-term vision: Safety and wellbeing for all in Anchorage.
+Mission Investments from the voter-approved Alcohol Tax will make measurable improvements to prevent and address the related issues of: • Public safety, law enforcement, and emergency response; • Child abuse and neglect, sexual assault, and domestic violence; • Behavioral health1; and, • Homelessness.
+Values Investments will be guided by the following values. • We value connection. • We understand that connections among family, friends, and neighbors create safety and wellbeing for all in Anchorage. • We listen and respond to all communities. • We listen to residents from all parts of Anchorage and make investments that respond to community priorities and build on strengths. • We understand that meeting basic needs is the first step. • We know that when all residents have safe housing, adequate food, access to health care, and quality education and employment our community is safer and healthier for everyone. • We try new things. • We innovate and test new approaches. • We do what we know works. • We do what we know works. • We use evidence to guide investments including traditional and cultural practices, quantitative data, successful approaches from other communities, and lived experience. • We measure what we do. • We set goals and track our progress to demonstrate results. • We make government accessible. • We make government accessible. • We make it easier to see how funds are spent, to access funds and see their impact. • We think long term. • We know big problems won't be solved quickly.
 We prioritize prevention and long-term wellbeing, and we invest in making a better future.